 Making a batch of cherry filling from scratch will only take you about 30 minutes.
 This recipe produces a sweet pie filling that is delicious and loaded with fresh cherries.

-- Stir together pitted cherries, sugar, cornstarch, lime juice, water, and salt in a saucepan.
+- Stir together ingredients.
+Stir together sugar, cornstarch, lime juice, water, and salt in a saucepan.
+Add the pitted cherries and stir.

-- Place the pan over medium/high heat.
+- Bring to a boil.
+Place the pan over medium/high heat.
 Continue stirring until the mixture comes to a boil.

-- Reduce the heat and simmer 10 minutes.
+- Simmer until reduced.
+Reduce the heat and simmer 10 minutes.

-- Remove from the heat and stir in almond extract.
+- Add extract and cool.
+Remove the from the heat and stir in almond extract.

 Tips and Tricks

-- Sweet or tart cherries can be used to make this cherry filling recipe.
+- Try sweet or sour cherries.
+Either one can be used to make this cherry filling recipe.
 Bing cherries are a popular choice during the summer months.

-Yes, you can use other ingredients to thicken a pie filling without cornstarch.
+You can use flour, tapioca, or arrowroot starch to thicken a pie filling instead of cornstarch.

 Use your favorite sweetener such as Monk Fruit or stevia in place of the sugar.
 You can also use ½ cup of natural sweeteners such as honey or maple syrup if you like.